OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

 There are multiple ways OpenLMIS can be extended, and lots of documentation and starter code is available:

 * The Reference UI supports extension by adding CSS, overriding HTML layouts, adding new screens, or replacing existing screens in the UI application.
-See the [UI Extension Architecture and Guide](https://github.com/OpenLMIS/openlmis-requisition-refUI/blob/master/docs/extention_guide.md).
+See the [UI Extension Guide](https://github.com/OpenLMIS/openlmis-ui-components/blob/master/docs/extension_guide.md).
 * The Reference Distribution is a collection of collaborative **Services**, Services may be added in or swapped out to create custom distributions.
 * The Services can be extended using **extension points** in the Java code.
 The core team is eager to add more